Cognitive Profile · Claude Export · May 2026

 Culture & Energy Map

-Needs Space to Think — The 10pm peak is not random.
-Best thinking requires the right conditions: low noise, no social overhead, room to follow an argument wherever it goes.
+Needs Space to Think.
+The 9pm window is not random.
+Best thinking requires the right conditions: low noise, no social overhead, room to follow a thread wherever it goes.

 ✓ Thrives in